NEW RESIDENTS TO CAMPTON

 - Valid School ID w/Photo

-Proofs of Residency (Need one of the following)
+Proofs of Residency (Need one of the following, 1 Required)

-- Original Rent Receipt, Original Lease/Rental agreement, Recorded Property Deed
+- Original Lease/Rental agreement signed by the Homeowner, Recorded Property Deed

-- Original Statement from Property owner (Renters Only)
+- Original Signed Statement from Property owner (Renters Only)

-In addition to one proof above, you must also present one of the following which must show your physical street address in Campton.
+In addition to one proof above, you must also present a copy of one of the following documents which must show your physical street address in Campton (1 Required).

 - Electric Bill (Eversource or CO-OP)